-(A) Program of Assertive Community Treatment (PACT) Services are those delivered within an assertive community based approach to provide treatment, rehabilitation, and essential behavioral health supports on a continuous basis to individuals 18 years of age or older with serious mental illness with a self contained multi-disciplinary team.
-The team must use an integrated service approach to merge essential clinical and rehabilitative functions and staff expertise.
+(B) Program of Assertive Community Treatment (PACT) Services are provided through the Oklahoma Department of Mental Health and Substance Abuse Services and those delivered within an assertive community based approach to provide treatment, rehabilitation, and essential behavioral health supports on a continuous basis to individuals 18 years of age or older with mental illness with a self contained serious multi-The team must will use an integrated disciplinary team. service approach to merqe essential clinical and rehabilitative functions and staff expertise.
 This level of service is to be provided only for persons most clearly in need of intensive ongoing services.
 Services must satisfy all statutory required program elements as articulated in the Oklahoma Administrative Code 450:55.
-At a minimum, the services must include:
+At a minimum, the services must will include: